Guide To Mount Batur Sunrise Trekking in Bali

 Enjoying a few boiled eggs and coffee at the top of Mount Batur

-The most difficult part of trekking Mount Batur was getting out of my warm bed to venture out into the dark at 2am.
+The most difficult part of trekking Mount Batur was getting out of my warm bed to venture out into the dark at 2 am.
+It’s not a great wake-up call, that’s for sure.

-Mount Batur sunrise trekking tours start in complete darkness.
-You walk through fields and forests on a trail laden with volcanic rock.
+We started our Mount Batur sunrise hike in complete darkness.
+The first section involved walking through fields and forests on a trail laden with volcanic rock.

 Mount Batur difficulty